socketio/socket.io/Readme.md

 ## Parser API

-### Parser#encode(Object:packet):Array
+### Parser#Encoder

+  An object that encodes socket.io packets to engine.io-transportable form.
+  Its only public method is Encoder#encode.

+#### Encoder#encode(Object:packet, Function:callback)

-  Encodes a `Packet` object into an array of engine.io-transportable encodings.
+  Encodes a `Packet` object into an array of engine.io-compatible encodings.
-  If the object is all JSON the array will contain a single string.
-If the object contains binary data (ArrayBuffer, Buffer, Blob, or File) the array will contain one string with the packet metadata and placeholders in the JSON where the binary data was, and the raw binary data for each binary instance in the packet as a separate entry.
+  If the object is pure JSON the array will contain a single item, a socket.io encoded string.
+If the object contains binary data (ArrayBuffer, Buffer, Blob, or File) the array's first item will be a string with packet-relevant metadata and JSON with placeholders where the binary data was held in the initial packet.
+The remaining items will be the raw binary data to fill in the placeholders post-decoding.

-### Parser#decode(String:packet):Packet

-  Returns a `Packet` object for the given string.
-If a parsing error occurs the returned packet is an error object.
-If the returned packet's type is `Packet#BINARY_EVENT`, the next data to arrive will be raw binary, and a `Parser#BinaryReconstructor` should be created from it.
+  The callback function is called with the encoded array as its only argument.
+  In the socket.io-parser implementation, the callback writes each item in the array to engine.io for transport.
+The expectation for any implementation is that each item in the array is transported sequentially.

-### Parser#BinaryReconstructor(Packet:packet):BinaryReconstructor
+### Parser#Decoder

-  Object that handles reconstruction of a `Packet` with binary data.
-Should be constructed whenever a packet of type `Packet#BINARY_EVENT` is returned from `Parser#decode`.
+  An object that decodes data from engine.io into complete socket.io packets.

+  The expected workflow for using the Decoder is to call the `Decoder#add` method upon receiving any encoding from engine.io (in the sequential order in which the encodings are received) and to listen to the Decoder's 'decoded' events to handle fully decoded packets.

+#### Decoder#add(Object:encoding)

+  Decodes a single encoded object from engine.io transport.
+In the case of a non-binary packet, the one encoding argument is used to reconstruct the full packet.
+If the packet is of type `BINARY_EVENT` or `ACK`, then additional calls to add are expected, one for each piece of binary data in the original packet.
+  Once the final binary data encoding is passed to add, the full socket.io packet is reconstructed.

+  After a packet is fully decoded, the Decoder emits a 'decoded' event (via Emitter) with the decoded packet as the sole argument.
+Listeners to this event should treat the packet as ready-to-go.

-#### BinaryReconstructor#takeBinaryData(Binary:binData):null|Packet
+#### Decoder#destroy()

-  Should be called whenever raw binary data is received from transport after the reception of a packet of type `Packet#BINARY_EVENT`.
-Will return null if the reconstructor expects more binary data from the transport, or the fully reconstructed packet with binary data if all of the expected binary data has been received.
-Essentially this should be called with all incoming binary data until it returns non-null, in which case the packet has been fully reconstructed and the BinaryReconstructor can be discarded.
+  Deallocates the Decoder instance's resources.
+Should be called in the event of a disconnect mid-decoding, etc. to prevent memory leaks.

 ### Parser#types